Get insider access

 Differences Between Sizes And Variants

-The JBL Vibe Buds come in four color variants: 'Black', 'Beige', 'Mint', and 'White'.
+The JBL Vibe Buds come in four color variants: 'Black,' 'Beige,' 'Mint,' and 'White.'
+You'll also see them sold as the JBL Wave Buds, depending on which region you're in.
 We tested the 'Black' model; you can see its label here.

 If you come across another variant of these headphones, please let us know in the forums, and we'll update our review.